 - Divorced or Separated: the parent who the student lived with more during the prior 12 months provides information (if that parent is remarried, include step-parent's information, including same-sex step-parents)

 - Court-Appointed Legal Guardian or Foster Parent: no parental information is required on the FAFSA, because the student is considered federally independent.
 On the CSS Profile, the Legal Guardian should answer the parent questions.

 - Fill out the application at the FAFSA website to reduce errors and speed up the process.
 Save your information periodically to avoid losing the work you've already done and to be able to leave the website and return later exactly where you left off.

-- Attend a FAFSA Day event in your community in January or February to receive free help completing the FAFSA.
+- Attend a FAFSA Day event to receive free help completing the FAFSA.